Note

 ...

-David: <thought>I need to calculate the product of 151513434 and 54353453453.
-I will use the execute_python_code function to perform this calculation.</thought>
+David: <thought>I need to use the execute_python_code function to perform the multiplication of the two numbers given by Bob.</thought>

 <function>execute_python_code</function>